 - LinkedIn has a whole host of tools meant to increase your social lead generation.
 From the LinkedIn Widget to sending Sponsored InMail, LinkedIn has a tremendous number of really excellent tools for B2B Lead Gen.

 When you've familiarized yourself with the tools and know how you're going to speak to your audience and what value you'll provide for them, it's time to put together your strategy.
-Do some research into what the best times for posting are, and consider using a lead nurturing tool with social scheduling built in-- Automatr is one great example of a versatile tool that will streamline your lead collection, scoring, and generation.
+Do some research into what the best times for posting are, and consider using a lead nurturing tool with social scheduling built in.

 Next week, we'll discuss how to measure the success of your campaign and what sort of listening tools you can use to monitor your social pulse.